Seville - Copa Bars & Clubs

 3B Rodrigo Caro

 Small, narrow bar with a few tables at the back, popular with locals.
 Interesting décor of antique clocks and radios.
 Stays open very late - about the only place that does in this part of Santa Cruz.
-Often has spontaneous music - groups of friends with a guitar belting out some flamenco.
+Often has spontaneous music - groups of friends with a guitar belting out flamenco.
 Good fun.

 Alfalfa